mnubo/smartobjects-python-client/README.md

 ### Use the Search Services
-To send search queries to the mnubo SmartObject platform, please refer to the Search API documentation to format your queries correctly.
+To send search queries to the mnubo SmartObjects platform, please refer to the Search API documentation to format your queries correctly.

 #### Search Query